World Desert Map

 Disclaimer: All efforts have been made to make this image accurate.
 However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

 A location where life forms are known for their endurance and resilience is what makes deserts an astounding physical relief feature.
-From being a witness to undulating sand dunes to housing intricate rock formations, the topography of this region is severely different from other arenas of the world.
+From being a witness to undulating sand dunes to housing intricate rock formations, the topography of this region is severely different from other arenas of the world and can be explored on a world map.
 A desert is a region that obtains an incredibly low amount of precipitation, or it can also be defined as an area where more water is lost by evaporation than water received by precipitation.
 Most deserts receive an average precipitation of less than 400 mm annually.

 The deserts in the world are divided into three types :